 \section{Why do Grounding Gaps Emerge?}

-Given the \textit{grounding gap} between human and language model interactions, we explore potential mechanisms for how they emerge.
-We focus on analyzing Emotional Support Conversations, a target domain where misalignment in \framework{} is especially consequential.
+Here, we explore potential mechanisms for how grounding gaps emerge.
+We focus on analyzing ESConv, a target domain where disagreement in \framework{} is especially consequential.

-First, we examine \framework{} across several OpenAI GPT variants, and observe a larger grounding gap in \textit{newer} models~(\S\ref{sec:openai_var}).
+First, we examine \framework{} across several OpenAI \texttt{GPT} variants and observe a larger grounding gap in \textit{newer} models~(\S\ref{sec:openai_var}).
 To understand the roots of this trend, we evaluate open-source models.
-We hypothesized that current supervised-finetuning (SFT) and reinforcement learning with human feedback (RLHF) drive the misalignment.
-To test this, we rigorously isolate the effects of SFT and RLHF training on grounding misalignment~(\S\ref{sec:sft}).
+We hypothesize that current supervised-finetuning (SFT) and preference optimization (PO) datasets drive human-LM disagreement.
+To test this, we rigorously isolate the effects of SFT and PO training on grounding agreement~(\S\ref{sec:sft}).